 One key to minimizing the likelihood of developing or worsening this deformity is to manage abnormal forces in the foot and address the increased motion issues.

-What type of shoes are best for big toe curved inward?
+What type of shoes are best for a big toe that curvesd inward?

 Shoes that are stable, well made and allow for proper foot alignment are critical.
 In addition, as orthotics are often required in severe cases, the shoes should be extra deep and work well with orthotics.

-Orthofeet also has well-made inserts that further control some of the abnormal forces that can bend the big toe inward.
+Orthofeet also has well-made orthotic insoles that further control some of the abnormal forces that can bend the big toe inward.
 BioSole Gel Sport orthotics are especially helpful in supporting the foot and controlling some of the forces that cause the deformity.

-Experience relief and comfort with Orthofeet's specialized shoes and inserts designed for big toe deformities.
+Experience relief and comfort with Orthofeet's specialized shoes and inserts designed for big toe deformities, including wide-toe box shoes, shoes for hallux rigidus, and wide-width shoes.